 Minnesota writer Juliann Rich spent her childhood in search of the perfect climbing tree.
 The taller the better!
 A branch thirty feet off the ground was a good perch for a young girl to find herself.
 Seeking truth in nature and finding a unique point of view remain crucial elements in her life as well as her writing.

-Juliann is a PFLAG mom who can be found walking Pride parades with her son.
-CAUGHT IN THE CROSSFIRE is her debut novel and will be available on June 16th, 2014.
+Juliann is a PFLAG mom who can be found walking Pride parades with her son. best place to buy isotretinoin online forum is her debut novel and will be available on June 16th, 2014.
 The sequel, SEARCHING FOR GRACE, hits the shelves September 16th, 2014.

 Juliann lives with her husband and their two dogs in the beautiful Minnesota River Valley.